 - The assessment of this component is through two coursework assignments, internally set and assessed, and externally moderated by Pearson. - Assignment A Modern Drama: one essay response to a teacher-devised assignment on the studied text.
 We will study either Kindertransport by Samuels or An Inspector Calls by Priestley. - Assignment B Literary Heritage Texts: one essay response to a teacher-devised assignment on Macbeth. - The total number of marks available is 60 (30 marks for each assignment).
 These assignments will be prepared and begun in class, with drafts being monitored to ensure they are the student's own work.
-The word limit for each essay is 800.
+Pupils will receive brief non-specific feedback on their first draft and will be given the opportunity to respond to this feedback.
+The suggested word limit for each essay is 800.